iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : The function returns a pointer to the result
     * Expected Results : RIf the result can not be stored in r the function must return 0.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡* **Fun Fact : Walter Horatio Pater (4 August 1839 – 30 July 1894) was an English essayist and literary critic.**
+   * **It is the addition of strangeness to beauty that constitutes the romantic character in art.**
  <br><br>

 * **12. Noise is a buffer, more effective than cubicles or booth walls**